Advantages of ISO Certification

 • Fewer customer complaints

-• Lower warranty costs
+• Lower warranty exposure

-• Better supplier performance
+• Improved supplier performance

-• Reduced audit disruptions
+• Reduced audit disruption

 Internal vs. External Value

-The advantages of ISO certification fall into two categories:
+The advantages of ISO certification fall into two categories.

 External value: